Corinthian F.C. (Kent): History

+In 2023–24 Corinthian finished fifth in the Southern Counties East League Premier Division, qualifying for the promotion play-offs.
+After beating Faversham Town 4–1 on penalties in the semi-finals, they lost the final 4–2 on penalties to Erith Town.

 Ground

 After establishing the club, Billings created a football ground at his Gay Dawn Farm.
 The farm later became a wider sports complex, featuring golf and footgolf courses.
 When floodlights were installed Bobby Moore was the guest of honour.
 A wooden stand with benches is located behind one goal, whilst the two-storey clubhouse has seats on an upper balcony.
 A new seated stand was built (a converted hay wagon) on one side of the pitch and four small covered areas on the other when the club returned to the Kent League.